Sweet Caroline: Why do England fans sing the Neil Diamond hit?

-The 1969 single is being sung by England fans during Euro 2020, but what are the lyrics and meaning behind the song and why is it so popular again?
+The 1969 single is being sung by England fans during the FIFA Women's World Cup, but what are the lyrics and meaning behind the song and just why is it so popular?

 Neil Diamond stormed the American charts with Sweet Caroline (Good Times Never Seemed So Good) in 1969 and the song has continued to make an impact ever since.

-It's recently been taken up by England fans as they celebrate the Three Lions' Euro 2020 bid, which sees them face off in the final against Italy this Sunday.
-But what are the lyrics and meaning of Sweet Caroline and why are England football fans singing it this year?
+It's also been taken up by England fans during the Lionesses' triumphant Euro bid and as they prepare to play the Women's World Cup final against Spain this Sunday 20th August at 11am.
+But what are the lyrics and meaning of Sweet Caroline and why are England football fans singing it once again this year?

 Find out more about the ballad-come-sports anthem here.